 In 2011, Maestro Huff won a coveted conducting job with the U.S. Army Music Program.
 He enlisted in the U.S. Army, attended Basic Combat Training (Fort Jackson, SC), Officer Candidate School (Fort Benning, GA), and the Basic Officer Leadership Course at the Army School of Music (Virginia Beach, VA), before taking his first post as Associate Conductor of the U.S. Army Training and Doctrine Command Band (Fort Eustis, VA).
 Since then, Major Huff has also served as Associate Conductor of The U.S. Army Band “Pershing's Own” Concert Band (Washington, D.C.), Director of The U.S. Army Orchestra (D.C.), U.S. Army Central Music Liaison Officer in the Middle East, where he provided musical support to American, NATO, and Coalition troops, and State Department personnel in six countries, and Company Commander of the U.S. Army School of Music in Virginia Beach.
-In October 2017, MAJ Huff took command of the 44th Army Band "New Mexico's Own" (Albuquerque, NM), a part-time Army National Guard Band.
+In October 2017, MAJ Huff took command of the 44th Army Band "New Mexico's Own" (Albuquerque, NM), a part-time Army National Guard Band, and in 2022 he made the transition to the Air Force by taking command of the 562nd Air Force Band, and Air National Guard Band in California.

 Maestro Huff earned a Bachelor of Music degree in classical guitar, music theory, and composition at Texas State University, a Master of Arts degree in music theory and composition from UCLA, and a Doctor of Musical Arts degree from the University of Colorado Boulder under the tutelage of Maestro Gary Lewis.
 While in Los Angeles, Maestro Huff studied conducting with Maestro Donald Neuen at UCLA and Dr. Richard Rintoul at California State University Long Beach.
 Maestro Huff also spent one year in residence at the Trossingen Hochschule für Musik (Germany), six months studying privately in Berlin, and two summers at L’Institut Musical Provence-Aubagne (France).
 He has attended dozens of workshops led by the world’s finest maestros, including Maestros Kirk Trevor, Neil Varon, Mark Gibson, Donald Schleicher, Markand Thakar, Gustav Meier, Joann Falletta, Jorge Mester, Michael Tilson Thomas, Carl St. Clair, Harold Farberman, and others.

 Doctor/Major/Maestro Huff loves espresso, bicycling, and his novelist wife Taylor Morris.